e18e/e18e/docs/blog/es-tooling.md

 A notable example of this is the [ES Tooling](https://github.com/orgs/es-tooling/repositories) community GitHub organisation.

-The ES Tooling organisation has been created to hold various e18e-focused tools and forks maintained by the community.

 If you haven't yet encountered e18e, read more in the [guide](https://e18e.dev/guide/#why-e18e) and [join the community](https://chat.e18e.dev/).

 ## A home for e18e-focused tools